jwsephdev/Godot-TP-Controller/README.md

-# TP Controller for Godot 4
-A Third Person Character Controller Made for Godot 4.5.1<br>
+# Third Person Character Conroller for Godot

 ## Importing the Project Files to Godot
-1. Go to Releases, and Download the Release version you want.
+1. Clone the repository
-2. Extract the ``TP-Controller`` folder from your downloaded ``.zip`` file.
+2. Extract the folder from your downloaded ``.zip`` file.
-3. Import the ``TP-Controller`` folder to Godot 4.5.1
+3. Import the folder to Godot

 ## Features
 **🧎Crouching**<br>